Abjad/abjad/abjad/docs/source/for_beginners/more_about_lilypond.rst

 learning LilyPond first.

 Start by reading about `text input <http://lilypond.org/text-input.html>`_ in LilyPond.
-Then work the `LilyPond tutorial
+Then work through the `LilyPond tutorial
 <http://www.lilypond.org/doc/v2.19/Documentation/learning/tutorial>`_.
 You can
 test your understanding of LilyPond by using the program to engrave the first few phrases of a Bach chorale.
 Once you can engrave a chorale in LilyPond